- Frown lines are deep wrinkles caused by many factors including aging, genetics, smoking and repeated muscle movement.

 These harmful rays break down the skin’s collagen and elastin, causing facial skin to lose elasticity and form wrinkles.
 Precautions, such as avoiding sun exposure and applying sunscreen regularly, can help mitigate this damage for people of all skin tones.

 Smoking is associated with premature facial wrinkling.
 Studies demonstrate that smokers experience a higher rate of wrinkles than nonsmokers, due to tobacco’s damaging effects on skin elasticity and texture.

 Repeated muscle movement

-Wrinkles between the eyebrows become deeper through repeated movement of the muscles that are used when frowning.
-Repetition of facial expressions, such as squinting, smiling, furrowing the brow or frowning, can cause deep vertical lines appear between the eyebrows and may increase in severity over time.
+Wrinkles between the eyebrows become deeper through repeated movement of the muscles used when frowning.
+Additionally, repetition of facial expressions, such as squinting, smiling, or furrowing the brow can cause deep vertical lines to appear between the eyebrows, and may increase in severity over time.

 Sleep and stress

-Stress causes tension and this can prompt repeated facial expressions that lead to frown lines.
+Stress causes tension and this can prompt repeated facial expressions that can lead to frown lines.
 Lack of sleep also contributes to facial lines.
-In fact, poor quality sleepers show increased signs of skin aging, including reduced elasticity and the appearance of fine lines.
+In fact, poor-quality sleepers show increased signs of skin aging, including reduced elasticity and the appearance of fine lines.